vig2306/Swachh/README.md

 unaddressed.
 Sometimes even if a person approaches the local authorities the problems are unheard and there is no record of the complaint.

-## What is Sahayak?
+## What is Swachh?
-* Sahayak is an AI Enabled citizen grievance monitoring and response system for reporting grievances observed and faced by local people in their day to day life.
+* Swachh is an AI Enabled citizen grievance monitoring and response system for reporting grievances observed and faced by local people in their day to day life.
 * Its one click grievance reporting system which will be fed with pictures of different problems such as garbage spill, potholes, no parkings, stray dogs etc. with its location to an AI model which will classify the category of the problems and assigns task to respected authorities.
-* Using Data Analysis and Data visualization Sahayak provides a dashboard to get visual reports of their area weekly, monthly, annually using different graphs and data visualization techniques which can be viewed by the authorities as well as by the normal users so there will a
+* Using Data Analysis and Data visualization Swachh provides a dashboard to get visual reports of their area weekly, monthly, annually using different graphs and data visualization techniques which can be viewed by the authorities as well as by the normal users so there will a